 Most of us, like myself, are somewhere in between!
 This is totally normal.

-I would recommend that you plank for enough time to challenge yourself.
+I would recommend that you plank long enough to challenge yourself.
 Continue working at adding more time as you progress and get stronger.
 You can even make it more difficult by changing the variations that you do, or even by adding weight to some variations as well.
 Just make sure you are avoiding all of the common mistakes when it comes to planking.

 Planking: The Most Common Mistakes